All Resources

 Occasionally, agency agreements contain warranties, representations and indemnities from the author to the agency similar to those found in publishing agreements.

 The author should seek to delete these provisions from the agreement.
-Although the author will have to assume such obligations in any book publishing agreement to protect the publisher against claims or lawsuits regarding the contents of the author’s literary work, the author’s agent is not exposed to such risks and therefore does not need such protections.
+Although the author will have to assume such obligations in any book publishing agreement to protect the publisher against claims or lawsuits regarding the contents of the author’s literary work, the author’s agent is not exposed to those risks and therefore does not need such protections.

 Assignability